Dre Campbell Farm

 Plants that repel Japanese beetles include marigolds, nasturtium, chives, tansy, catnip, and rue.
 Consider growing these in or around your garden to deter the critters.

-Poultry and birds are good predators for Japanese beetles and their grubs.
-Invite these natural predators to your garden and yard by providing them with food and water.
+Chickens and some birds are good predators for Japanese beetles and their grubs.
+Invite these natural predators into your garden and yard by providing them with food and water.

 9. Vacuum Them

-Every day, dedicate some time to vacuum beetles from plants whenever you spot them.
-Afterward, put the vacuum’s content in a container full of soapy water to kill the critters.
+Every day, dedicate some time to vacuuming beetles from plants whenever you spot them.
+Afterward, put the vacuum’s contents in a container full of soapy water to kill the critters.

 10. Cedar Oil

 An excellent natural Japanese beetle repellent is cedar oil.
-It has a long-lasting smell that keeps them away.
+It has a long-lasting smell that helps keep these pests away.

 11. Geraniums

-Japanese beetles are attracted to geraniums and will munch on them.
-However, after feeding on the geranium petals, they will become temporarily paralyzed.
+Japanese beetles are attracted to geraniums and will eat the blossoms.
+However, after eating them, they will become temporarily paralyzed.

 In that state, they are left vulnerable to predators.
 You can also pick them off and drop them in soapy water to kill them.